Members & Divisions

 A Double Deacon, Ashley has her Bachelor of Arts and Master of Science in Management degrees from Wake Forest University.
 She returned to WFU in 2014 to work on the Employer Relations Team.

 A native of North Carolina, Ashley is married to a fellow WFU alumnus.
-They reside in Winston-Salem with their 1 year old daughter and 2 dogs.
+They reside in Winston-Salem with their daughter and 2 dogs.
 Aside from spending time with her family, Ashley enjoys gardening and working in her yard.

 Jenna Radford